Powering U.S. Data Infrastructure with Clean 24/7 Baseload Energy

 Decades of Salton Sea geothermal operations experience.

-Clean Energy Campus Designed with Powered Sites to Accommodate Data Center Opportunities
+Clean Energy Complex Designed with Powered Sites to Accommodate Data Center Opportunities

 230 kV Grid Access